Ashay Nigam

 Decision Layer

-Ranked operations, Prioritized fields
+Ranked operations, prioritized fields using decision logic

 AI Chat Response